prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

    :scale: 50 %

 III.
-Detection of pores cavities in multi-model PDBs
+Detection of pores in multi-model PDBs
 ===============================================================================